carineang/tp/docs/DeveloperGuide.md

 they can type the command `donenote`.
 This can be enhanced by allowing formatting options such as bolding.
 Long notes can also be displayed better by making the command output collapsible.

+### 5. More specific error messages for `delete` command.

+#### Current:
+When the delete command fails to delete specified contact(s), the error message shows "Invalid command format!" followed by the delete command usage, instead of providing useful information on why the command failed.

+#### Planned:
+The application should be able to provide more informative error messages such as "Maximum number of contacts exceeded" when the maximum number of unique indexes specified for deletion exceeds 100, or for range-formats, when the start index and end index do not conform to the constraints specified in the user guide.